Variational Quantum Eigensolver for Classification in Credit Sales Risk: Decision Situation Model

 \subsection{Classical Methods in the Analysis of Training Data Set}

 Before the results of quantum approach will be presented, we would like to pay some attention to classical methods of machine learning which may be applied in the case of analyzed problem.

-It is easy to show that the pairplot method from the Seaborn library \cite{seaborn_url} for Python indicates that the classes in our problem are not well separated (there are no consistent regions formed by one color).
+It is easy to show that the pair plot method from the Seaborn library \cite{Waskom2021} for Python indicates that the classes in our problem are not well separated (there are no consistent regions formed by one color).
+As it is shown in Fig.~\ref{lbl:fig:pair:plot:training:data}, the cases when the cooperation with the client was continued are marked with the blue color and an orange color symbolizes the sale blockade.
 The variable $x_7$ is a small exception because there are some regions of blue points, but it does not change the fact that it is hard to state the visible partition to classes in the two-dimensional plot.

 Correlations between variables are weak, what was tested with the use of the correlation matrix containing Pearson coefficients.
-A table presenting obtained results (for the variable $x_8$ it is impossible to calculate values of coefficients because its constant character) is available at our source code repository \cite{VQEClassRepo}.
+Table~\ref{lbl:tbl:pearson:coefficients}, presenting obtained results (for the variable $x_8$ it is impossible to calculate values of coefficients because its constant character), is available at our source code repository \cite{VQEClassRepo}.

 At this point, we can claim that there is no simple linear model which fits to our data.
 Anyway, other models may be used.
 Finishing the phase of the input data exploration, we find the Principal Component Analysis (PCA) as interesting.
 It allows to lower the number of dimensions in our problem of eight variables with the Singular Value Decomposition (SVD).
 Fig.~\ref{lbl:fig:pca:decomposition:two:comp:training:data} depicts obtained results.
 It may be observed that there are clusters formed by observations from the same classes.